DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/column-visibility.md

 };
 ```

-For more details, please check the source code of the demo below.
+At this point, the Grid and the ColumnChooser a synchronized.

 .embedded-demo(column-chooser/basic)